SN 2019vxm: A Shocking Coincidence between Fermi and TESS: Data Reduction

 \subsection{Fermi}

-The \fermi\ Gamma-Ray Space Telescope conducts an all-sky survey for photons in the energy range of $\sim8\,{\rm keV}$ to $\sim300\,{\rm GeV}$\footnote{Corresponding to a wavelength range of $(\sim1.5\times10^{-10}$ to $\sim4\times10^{-18})\,{\rm m}$.}.
-The primary instrument, the \fermi\ \textit{Large Area Telescope} \citep{Atwood_2009}, has a wide field of view of $\sim7880\,{\rm deg^2}$, covering about 20\% of the sky, and is sensitive to gamma-rays in the range of $\sim20\,{\rm MeV}$ to $\sim300\,{\rm GeV}$ \citep{Atwood_2009}.
+The \fermi\ \textit{Gamma-Ray Space Telescope} conducts an all-sky survey for photons in the energy range of $\sim$8$\,{\rm keV}$ to $\sim$300$\,{\rm GeV}$\footnote{Corresponding to a wavelength range of $(\sim1.5\times10^{-10}$ to $\sim$4$\times10^{-18})\,{\rm m}$.}.
+The primary instrument, the \fermi\ Large Area Telescope \citep{Atwood_2009}, has a wide field of view of $\sim7880\,{\rm deg^2}$, covering about 20\% of the sky, and is sensitive to gamma-rays in the range of $\sim$20$\,{\rm MeV}$ to $\sim$300$\,{\rm GeV}$ \citep{Atwood_2009}.

-The secondary instrument, the \textit{Gamma-ray Burst Monitor} (GBM), which observed \vxm, is equipped with 12 sodium iodide (NaI) scintillators and two bismuth germanate (BGO) scintillators.
-The detectors are capable of detecting xrays and relatively low-energy gamma-rays (up to $1\,{\rm MeV}$ for NaI and $40\,{\rm MeV}$ for BGO) over the entire sky not occulted by the Earth \citep{Meegan_2009, Poolakkil_2021}.
+The secondary instrument, the Gamma-ray Burst Monitor (GBM), observed \rev{GRB\;191117A}, which we associate with \vxm (see \S\ref{sec:loc} for details on the associated probability).
+The GBM is equipped with 12 sodium iodide (NaI) scintillators and two bismuth germanate (BGO) scintillators.
+The detectors are capable of detecting X-rays and low-energy gamma-rays (up to $1\,{\rm MeV}$ for NaI and $40\,{\rm MeV}$ for BGO) over the entire sky not occulted by the Earth \citep{Meegan_2009, Poolakkil_2021}.
 The Time-Tagged Event (TTE) data from the GBM catalog objects \citep{von_Kienlin_2014, Gruber_2014, Bhat_2016, von_Kienlin_2020} is highly versatile, recording the time and energy of each event with a cadence of $5\,\mu{\rm s}$, often binned for a `cleaner' analysis.
-With the time and flux information, a conventional lightcurve product can be created, while the energy and timing information can create an approximate energy spectrum of the incoming photons as seen in \autoref{fig:fermi_lc}.
+With the time and energy information, a conventional lightcurve product can be created, while the energy and timing information can create a forward-folded spectrum from the incoming photons as seen in \autoref{fig:fermi_lc}.